Archive storage

 • setting up calm retrieval and return routes

-• alignment with scanning on demand and digitisation
+• alignment with scanning on demand, OCR/HTR and digitisation

-• extension into management, audit trails and digital availability
+• extension into management, audit trails, AI-ready data and digital availability

 This means archive storage is not limited to physical preservation, but becomes a workable link in the entire information chain.